Secure your house

 Find out about how best to secure doors and windows, and what lights, CCTV and alarms to install.

-When it comes to securing your house, you could look at it through a burglar’s eyes to identify places where you can add deterrents and improve security.
+When securing your house, you could look at it through a burglar’s eyes to identify places where you can add deterrents and improve security.

-Locking the doors and windows should be part of the routine when you leave the house, while having CCTV and an effective intruder alarm system are visible deterrents to thieves.
+Locking all doors and windows should be part of your routine when you leave the house, while CCTV and an effective intruder alarm system are visible deterrents to thieves.

 Tips to secure your house